Minestom/Minestom/README.md

 * Does not work with bukkit plugins
 * Does not work with older clients
 * Bad for those who want vanilla experience
-* Obviously longer to obtain something playable
+* Longer to obtain something playable